SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at Pacific University College Of Optometry discussed a variety of topics such as identifying stress in others, thoughts on organic food, ethical decision-making scenarios, essential characteristics for optometrists, preferred learning styles, recent movies watched, dream classes to take, and reflections on personal qualities from a friend's perspective.
-Additionally, some respondents mentioned an MMI format with a nondisclosure agreement, indicating a structured interview process with confidentiality requirements.
+Students said the most interesting question asked at Pacific University College Of Optometry discussed various topics such as identifying stress in others, thoughts on organic food, essential characteristics for optometrists, preferred learning style, recent movies watched, travel desires, and hypothetical scenarios.
+Additionally, some respondents mentioned being part of an MMI format interview which required signing a nondisclosure agreement, while others highlighted questions focusing on personal attributes and ethical decision-making without any tricks or specific content disclosure.

 What was the most difficult question?